ericseparovic/e-commerce-product-page/README.md

-# Frontend Mentor - Intro Section With Dropdown Navigation
+# Frontend Mentor - E-commerce-product-page

 This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6)